Stop Birds Eating my Grass Seed featured image

 I like this for when you want to over seed in warm weather as it allows any grass underneath to breath and not cook.

-Price at time of writing in 2022 around £38 for 4m x 20m.
+The price at the time of writing is around £38 for 4m x 20m.

 Polythene Sheeting - 10/10

-No questions asked this is the No 1 best way to protect grass seed.
+No questions asked, this is the No 1 best way to protect grass seed!